yperez0914/machine-learning-challenge/README.md

 <br>

 # Preprocessing the data <br>
 When preprocessing the data, columns that were not numeric values were dropped including: 'rowid', 'kepid', 'kepoi_name', 'kepler_name', 'koi_disposition', and 'koi_tce_delivname'.
 The decision needed to be made whether to drop koi_disposition or koi_pdospition.
-The first time through, I used koi_disposition as my targer.
+The first time through, I used koi_disposition as my target.
 However, since it had three possible values, the model could not reach convergence resulting in accuracy scores of less than 50% before hyptertuning and less than 60% with hyptertuning.
 Therefore, in my final notebook, koi_pdisposition is instead used as the target and koi_disposition is dropped.
 Data is split into training and testing data.
 I then used the MinMaxScaler to fit the data. <br>
 <br>

 # Tuning the Models <br>